richafnu/Viva/Viva/glint/setup/set-up-distribution-lists.md

 ### Use a blended approach to add users

-If your organization needs to add most users to a list based on attribute rules, but also needs to add a small number of users manually, consider a blended approach.
+If your organization needs to add most users to a list based on attribute rules, but also needs to add a few users manually, consider a blended approach.

 1. Set up a new list and add an [attribute rule](#use-attribute-rules-to-add-users) for it.
 2. When users need to be added manually, add them with the **[Search and add user](#search-for-and-add-individual-users)** feature in the list.